 default:"false"

 true → the relay caches the latest payload on this topic and delivers it to every late-joining subscriber on attach.
-Publish a zero-length payload with retained: true to clear it.
+To clear it, publish a zero-length payload with retained: true.

 Returns a Promise<void> (TS) / None (Python).
-Resolves once the frame is handed to the transport.
+The promise resolves when the SDK hands the frame to the transport.

-The top-level segment must be concrete. publish({ topic: "sensors/..." }) is fine; a topic that begins with + or # throws — the first segment selects the track.
+The top-level segment must be concrete. publish({ topic: "sensors/..." }) is valid.
+A topic that begins with + or # throws.
+The first segment selects the track.

 subscribe(args, onMessage)